perturber/Hierarchical/README.md

 # Hierarchical_BeyondvacGR
 Decoupling local and global Beyond vacuum-GR effects in EMRIs with hierarchical modeling.
+Used for the analysis in this paper: [arxiv/2510.17398](https://arxiv.org/abs/2510.17398)

 ## Installation Guide